The Leftover Woman by Jean Kwok (HarperCollins)

 Sister Snake might seem as if Crazy Rich Asians has collided with the 21st century version of Sex in the City if it wasn’t for its opening sentence.
 “Before they had legs, they had tails.”

 Dipping deep into the Chinese Legend of the White Snake and her green counterpart, Amanda Lee Koe has brought the story of shape-shifters into the modern world.
 Su and Emerald left the West Lake of Hangzhou as beautiful women, transformed from snakes after seizing the lotus seeds of immortality and meditating for eight hundred years upon self-cultivation, an art that allows them to take on a human form.
-Sworn sisters since they first met when the green viper saved the life of the white krait, Su’s desire to become human only took place because of Emerald’s love of risk.
-Once they became women, immortal, beautiful, and able to move from reptilian to human form at will, Su’s pragmatic and goal-driven nature continues to collide with Emerald’s restless hedonism.
+Sworn sisters since they first met, when the green viper saved the life of the white krait, Su’s desire to become human only took place because of Emerald’s love of risk.
+Once they become women, immortal, beautiful, and able to move from reptilian to human form at will, Su’s pragmatic and goal-driven nature continues to collide with Emerald’s restless hedonism.
 “Moderation was too human for her,” while Su believes this is the key to success.
-Throughout the centuries, the sisters alternately co-exist and clash, with Emerald’s feral nature always lurking at her surface, while Su represses her own, to the point that she undergoes plastic surgery to put the beginning of wrinkles into her perfect and unaging face.
+Throughout the centuries, the sisters alternately co-exist and clash.
+Emerald’s feral nature always lurks at her surface, while Su represses her own, to the point that she undergoes plastic surgery to put the beginning of wrinkles into her perfect and unaging face.

 When the story of the White Snake first came into being in the Tang Dynasty, it was, Koe says, intended as “a cautionary morality tale.”
 In her retelling, she was guided by the vision of “a hot snake queen with an existential crisis,” which she turned into a pair.
 Throughout Sister Snake, Koe gives glimpses of who these women have been in their reptilian lives, gradually enlarging and deepening these views of the snake sisters before their human lives threaten to drive them apart.
 The ending that closes this novel is startling, satisfying, and a lovely surprise, taking the story from a guise of romance and fantasy into something that’s completely fresh and new.